Congressional Internship Program Gives Students the Opportunity to Work and Study in Washington, D.C.

 - Dr. Richard Kezirian, Professor and Senior Program Coordinator, Panetta Institute

 - Dr. Joe Minarik, Senior Vice President and Director of Research, Committee for Economic Development and Former Chief Economist, Office of Management and Budget

 - Sylvia M. Panetta, Co-Chair and CEO, Panetta Institute

-- Phil Trounstine, Co-Publisher and Co-Editor, Calbuzz.com, and Former Communications Director for California Governor Gray Davis
+- Phil Trounstine, Co-Publisher and Co-Editor, Calbuzz.com and Former Communications Director for California Governor Gray Davis

 - Ellen Wilson, Program Coordinator and Archivist, Panetta Institute

 * Speakers’ titles at the time of their participation.

 The Institute covers program costs including CSUMB course registration fees, campus services during orientation, air travel and housing in Washington.
 Each intern also receives expense reimbursement funds to help cover other expenses.
 Upon successful completion of the course, interns earn up to twenty semester credits.